jkemppainen/gamedev-joni-overlay/README.md

 # Gentoo ebuilds for GameDev

-This repostitory my ebuild repository for gamedev.
+This is my Gentoo overlay for gamedev related ebuilds.
-Currently it contains
+Ebuilds are cooking instructions for Gentoo systems on how to fetch, build and install packages.

+Current contents

 - Panda3D

 ## Adding the repository

+Please select the method of your preference.

+### A) Eselect repository

+TBA

+### B) Manual

+TBA

-### A) Using Layman
+### C) Using Layman

-Edit your `/etc/layman/layman.cfg` file to include my overlay listing as follows
+Edit your `/etc/layman/layman.cfg` file to include the URL of my repositories.xml for example as follows

 ```
 overlays  :